-Eight Edgy Netflix Movies To Kick-Start Your Weekend
+Eight Edgy Netflix Movies To Kickstart Your Weekend

 In a dystopian future, London is ruled by tyranny from a conservative government; a mysterious freedom fighter plots to overthrow the tyrannical establishment with the assistance of a young woman.

 Natalie Portman and Hugo Weaving star in this story made in the same vein as 1984.
-Though this film was released over a decade ago, because of the current political climate, many critics have been re-visiting and reviewing V for Vendetta in 2017.
+Although this film was released over a decade ago, because of the current political climate, many critics have been revisiting and reviewing V for Vendetta in 2017.
 Stream On Demand describes why this is one of the best movies on Netflix for political intrigue.

 “It’s not subtle and that’s to its credit.
 It makes an impact with a blunt force attack on the way freedoms are taken and how people allow it to happen…Moore wrote the novel as a commentary on Thatcher’s England and the film retains the London setting, but it only takes a few key phrases to echo the post-9/11 era and the rhetoric of the current American administration.
 The issues are all the more relevant… and even more ambiguous.”